litho9/litho9.github.io/docs/zzz-char-export.md

 # ZZZ Export Character

+## The script

 This script exports the info in the Blender file in the format the model-importer expects.
 It doesn't export the textures and doesn't create the INI file...
 YET!

+You may think "why reinvent the wheel?
+The current tools are already enough", but I'm a firm believer that the basics are what need most attention when striving to improve something.
+The tools are always moving in the direction of automating and normalizing the processes, but I believe the simpler you make the mundane, the harder you make the exceptional.

 This is the function, with an example on how to call it: